-There seemed to be a majority of health and fitness watches / similar devices and I’m struggling to see the differences between them now in all honesty.
+There seemed to be a majority of health and fitness watches / similar devices.
+I’m struggling to see the differences between them now in all honesty.
 They all count steps, monitor heart rate etc… they just do it in a slightly different package though mostly a device for around the wrist 😉

-[This year (2015), March 10-11 is the Wearable Technology Show at Excel venue in London http://www.wearabletechnologyshow.net I’ll be joining some of the fab folks from Queen Mary University of London (QMUL) to showcase some of the projects and work we have been doing.
+I’ve included some photos of the event, it was a very busy 2 days and there were also talks and demonstrations throughout both days.[This year (2015), March 10-11 is the Wearable Technology Show at Excel venue in London http://www.wearabletechnologyshow.net I’ll be joining some of the fab folks from Queen Mary University of London (QMUL) to showcase some of the projects and work we have been doing.
 Come along to check out our work plus some other amazing things as this is described as the largest wearable, augmented reality and Internet of Things event.
 There will be other product demonstrations and talks from industry leaders.

 A brief write up about Queen Mary showcasing some of the work that will be there.]